simoncarthew/myPhone/README.md

 ## PERIPHERAL CLASSES

+### General Peripherals
 Hardware peripheral classes follow no specific architecture.
 They just compartmentalize the various hardware functionality that can be accessed by applications in the form of functions.
 Peripherals that are intended to be used across threads are protected using mutex's.

+### LCD Class
 The LCD class is the only exception.
 It is the base class that all display widgets inherit from.
 To generalize the GUI across applications, GUI widget classes are used.
 These create interactive GUI objects that can be used by any application.
 They make the use of GUI elements that may have maintained or previous states easier and reduce the amount of repeated code across applications.
 Some examples include, ScrollAbleList, ScrollableChat, TextBox, ScrollAbleWallOfText, LoadingBar, etc.

 ![Hardware Peripheral Classes](Documentation/Images/HardwarePeripherals.jpg)